acend/kubernetes-basics-training/content/en/docs/11/complex-example.md

 Now look at the available configuration for this Helm chart.
 Usually you can find them in the [`values.yaml`](https://github.com/bitnami/charts/blob/master/bitnami/wordpress/values.yaml) or in the chart's readme file.
 You can also check them on its [Helm Hub page](https://hub.helm.sh/charts/bitnami/wordpress).

-We are going to override some of the values.
+We are going to override some values.
 For that purpose, create a new `values.yaml` file locally on your workstation with the following content:

 ```yaml
 ---